thegeek-sys/Vault/Class/Cybersecurity/Database security.md

 >- the database itself (second order injection)
 >	- the input of the application is stored in the database later, the same input may be fetched from the database and used to build another query

+>[!example] Second order injection
+>To perform the attack a user with a malicious name is registered
 ### Inband attacks
 We talk about inband attacks when it’s used the same communication channel for injecting SQL code and retrieving results.
 The retrieved data are presented directly in application Web page